Spring Election: April 6, 2021

 (No primary is needed for the local elections)

 While it may feel as though the fall election has just recently passed, the spring election is already on its way.
 Unlike the fall election, the spring election is non-partisan and will include both local and state races.
 This year, the election falls on April 6.
-Although no primary is needed for the local Eau Claire and Altoona races, there will be a primary held on February 16 for the Wisconsin State Superintendent and 3rd Court of Appeals races.
+Although no primary was needed for the local Eau Claire and Altoona races, there was a primary held on February 16 for the Wisconsin State Superintendent race.